Change the static IP address of a domain controller

 In the TCP/IP WINS Server dialog box, type the new address, and then click OK.

-Repeat steps 11 and 12 for all addresses that have to be changed, and then click OK twice to close the TCP/IP WINS Server dialog box and the Advanced TCP/IP Settings dialog box.
+Repeat steps 11 and 12 for all addresses that need to be changed, and then click OK twice to close the TCP/IP WINS Server dialog box and the Advanced TCP/IP Settings dialog box.

 Click OK to close the Internet Protocol (TCP/IP) Properties dialog box.